-All student research projects involving tissue samples, human subjects, vertebrate animals or microbes must comply with the following guidelines from the International Science and Engineering Fair (ISEF) as modified by the Los Angeles County Science Fair Executive Committee:
+All student research projects involving tissue samples, human subjects, vertebrate animals, hazardous materials or microbes must comply with the following guidelines from the International Science and Engineering Fair (ISEF) as modified by the Los Angeles County Science Fair Executive Committee:

-- 1. The Student Researcher is responsible for all aspects of the research project including enlisting any needed supervisory adults (i.e., Animal Care Supervisor, Biomedical Scientist or Designated Adult Supervisor) obtaining necessary approvals from the student's Teacher/Advisor, following the Los Angeles County Science and Engineering Fair Regulations for Projects and completing the experimentation, engineering, data analysis, etc. involved in the project. - 2.
+- The Student Researcher is responsible for all aspects of the research project including enlisting any needed supervisory adults (i.e., Animal Care Supervisor, Biomedical Scientist or Designated Adult Supervisor) obtaining necessary approvals from the student's Teacher/Advisor, following the Los Angeles County Science and Engineering Fair Regulations for Projects and completing the experimentation, engineering, data analysis, etc. involved in the project. - 2.
 The Teacher/Advisor (Adult Sponsor) is the person in whose school or lab the student is working.
 This individual must have a solid background in science and should have close contact with the student during the course of the project.
-The Teacher/Advisor is ultimately responsible, not only for the health and safety of the student conducting the research, and for the tissue, human subjects, animals, hazardous materials and/or microbes used in the experiment.
-The Teacher/Advisor must review the student's Research Plan making certain of the following: - (a) Experimentation is done within local, state and federal laws and the Los Angeles County Science & Engineering Fair Project Screening Guidelines. - (b) Required Certification Form 601-068 (for Junior Division) and ISEF Certification Forms (for Senior Division) is completed by the student involved in the project and other adults involved in approving or supervising any part of the experiment prior to the start of research; and - (c) The qualifications of the Biomedical Scientist adhere to the criteria as indicated in Item #3.
+The Teacher/Advisor is ultimately responsible, not only for the health and safety of the student conducting the research, but also, for the tissue, human subjects, animals, hazardous materials and/or microbes used in the experiment.
+The Teacher/Advisor must review the student's Research Plan to make certain of the following: - (a) Experimentation is done within local, state and federal laws and the Los Angeles County Science & Engineering Fair Project Screening Guidelines. - (b) The qualifications of the Biomedical Scientist adhere to the criteria as indicated in Item #3.

 The Teacher/Advisor must be familiar with the regulations that govern potentially dangerous research as it applies to a specific student project.
-This may include chemical and equipment usage, experimental techniques and research involving human or vertebrate animals, cell cultures, microorganisms, animal or human tissues.
+This may include, but is not limited to, chemical and equipment usage, experimental techniques and research involving human or vertebrate animals, cell cultures, microorganisms, animal or human tissues.
 The regulations must be discussed with the student when completing the Research Plan.